LastPass vs. Bitwarden 2024: Is Open-Source Better?

 LastPass also has Country Restriction, which allows you to change and limit the countries your vault can be accessed from.
 It’s a pretty good added layer of security — Bitwarden doesn’t have an equivalent feature.

-Bitwarden does have the advantage of passkey support.
+Bitwarden does have the advantage of more extensive passkey support.
 Passkeys are a next-generation authentication tool, providing many benefits that traditional passwords don’t have.
-LastPass doesn’t currently support passkeys, but it does plan to implement the feature soon.
+LastPass does support passkeys, but right now, they’re in beta and only available when you use LastPass’s Chrome browser extension on desktop.
+In contrast, Bitwarden supports passkeys on desktop and mobile alike.

 Finally, LastPass and Bitwarden both offer 1 GB of encrypted storage for your data — which is a helpful way to ensure the security and accessibility of your sensitive information.